mlflow/mlflow/docs/source/models.rst

 As discussed in the :ref:`model-api` and :ref:`model-storage-format` sections, an MLflow model is defined by a directory of files that contains an ``MLmodel`` configuration file.
 This ``MLmodel`` file describes various model attributes, including the flavors in which the model can be interpreted.
 The ``MLmodel`` file contains an entry for each flavor name; each entry is a YAML-formatted collection of flavor-specific attributes.

-In order to create a new flavor to support a custom model, you simply need to define the set of flavor-specific attributes to include in the ``MLmodel`` configuration file, as well as the code that can interpret the contents of the model directory and the flavor's attributes.
+To create a new flavor to support a custom model, you define the set of flavor-specific attributes to include in the ``MLmodel`` configuration file, as well as the code that can interpret the contents of the model directory and the flavor's attributes.

 As an example, let's examine the :py:mod:`mlflow.pytorch` module corresponding to MLflow's ``pytorch`` flavor.
 In the :py:func:`mlflow.pytorch.save_model()` method, a PyTorch model is saved to a specified output directory.
 Additionally, :py:func:`mlflow.pytorch.save_model()` leverages the :py:func:`mlflow.models.Model.add_flavor()` and :py:func:`mlflow.models.Model.save()` functions to produce an ``MLmodel`` configuration containing the ``pytorch`` flavor.
 The resulting configuration has several flavor-specific attributes, such as ``pytorch_version``, which denotes the version of the PyTorch library that was used to train the model.
-In order to interpret model directories produced by :py:func:`save_model() <mlflow.pytorch.save_model>`, the :py:mod:`mlflow.pytorch` module also defines a :py:mod:`load_model() <mlflow.pytorch.load_model>` method.
+To interpret model directories produced by :py:func:`save_model() <mlflow.pytorch.save_model>`, the :py:mod:`mlflow.pytorch` module also defines a :py:mod:`load_model() <mlflow.pytorch.load_model>` method.
 :py:mod:`mlflow.pytorch.load_model()` reads the ``MLmodel`` configuration from a specified model directory and uses the configuration attributes of the ``pytorch`` flavor to load and return a PyTorch model from its serialized representation.